Azure-Samples/azure-ai-vision-sdk/backend_samples/INTRODUCTION.md

 </details>

-## 2. How the Phone Chooses App or Browser
+## 2. Your Phone Chooses App or Browser

-The website and app must both agree on which links the app handles.
-The website names the allowed app, and the app names the website it handles.
-**Android App Links** and **iOS Universal Links** are the platform features that establish this two-sided association.
+To make that choice, the phone checks whether an installed app is allowed to open links from that website.
+The website names the allowed app, and the app names the website whose links it handles.
+This two-sided connection is called an **association**, set up using **Android App Links** or **iOS Universal Links**.

 ![The website names an allowed app, the app declares the website's host, and the phone's OS checks both declarations.](../docs/face/app-link-association.svg)

-The phone checks this association and can open a matching installed app directly.
-When the link stays in the browser instead, the website provides another way to continue.
+With that connection in place, the phone can open the app and pass it the link, so the app can read the session ID and continue the check.
+If the link opens in the browser instead, you reach a webpage. **How does that page help you get to the app?**

 <details>
 <summary>Technical details: how the app and website are associated</summary>